 - How many fields are over 255 characters and do they need to be?

-This section provides BMC recommendations to assist you in designing for client performance.
+This section provides our recommendations to assist you in designing for client performance.

 Efficient server access